hazihazboy123/replit-app/replit.md

 Pink highlighting: Orange/gold (#e65100) for mnemonics to match mnemonic section colors.
 Answer formatting: A, B, C, D, E choices on separate lines with highlighting only on correct answers.
 Highlighting preference: No blue borders or blue text - use red highlighting consistently across all sections.
+Interactive features: Hover reveal effect for correct answers in clinical vignettes to enhance active learning.
 ```

 ### Notes for Development